ScriptCamilo/scriptcamilo/README.md

 **Talking about Personal Stuffs:**

-- 👨🏽‍💻 I’m currently a student at [Trybe](https://betrybe.com).
+- 👨🏽‍💻 I’m currently working at [Trybe](https://betrybe.com).
-- 🌱 I’m currently learning React and React Native.
+- 🌱 I’m currently learning JavaScript at its full potential.
 - 🤔 My interests are with hacking, open source, games, etc...
 - 💼 I’m pursuing a Bachelor's degree in Computer Science.
 - 💬 Ask me about anything, I am happy to help.